georgedashen/DSAA6000B/assignment/README.md

 `--hid_dim` is the hidden_dimension in convolutional layers when layer>1, and `--n_layer` is the number of convolutional layers.

+For investigating different combinations of hidden dimension and convolutional layers, run `sh experiment_set.sh` to reproduce the results.

 ## Exploration 2
 `python evaluate_knn.py --k 3 --t 0.1 --epoch 750`

 `--k` is the number of nearest neighbors for each node, and `--t` is the minimum threshold for cosine similarity between nodes to consider connected.

+For investigating different k and t, run `sh experiment_set2.sh` to reproduce the results.

 ## Results
 `AUC` and `average_training_time_per_epoch` are recorded for each section and results can be seen in metrics.png and time.png, respectively.